huzaifah0x00/esp8266_pcap_uart/README.md

+### Archived...
+Because it can't work on an ESP8266, and I bought an ESP32
 # ESP8266 handshake Sniffer - RTOS SDK Version

 ESP8266 Sniffer firmware which captures 4way handshakes and saves them to a pcap file on sdcard